About Michael Elwan

 Bachelor of Business (Accounting) - Alexandria University, Egypt

-I’ve had the privilege of speaking at national conferences including the National Suicide Prevention Conference, WA Mental Health Conference, WA Peer Supporters Network Conference, the Finding North e-Symposium, and to contribute as Writer-in-Residence with the ALIVE National Centre for Mental Health Research Translation, an initiative of the University of Melbourne funded by the NHMRC.
+I’ve had the privilege of speaking and presenting at national conferences including the National Suicide Prevention Conference, WA Mental Health Conference, WA Peer Supporters Network Conference, the Finding North e-Symposium; contributed to research translation as Writer-in-Residence with the ALIVE National Centre for Mental Health Research Translation, and written for journals including The Irish Journal of Psychological Medicine (Cambridge Press).
+Yet despite all of this, my heart remains closest to the quiet, human moments; sitting with people as they make sense of pain, identity, grief, relationships, and the long shadows of responsibility.